wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Description ==

-Google Tag Manager is Google's free tool to everyone to be able to manage your analyitcs, PPC and other code snipetts using an intuitive web UI.
+Google Tag Manager (GTM) is Google's free tool to everyone to be able to manage your analyitcs, PPC and other code snipetts using an intuitive web UI.

 This plugin can place the necessary container code snippet into your website so that you do not need to edit your theme files.

 = Basic data included =

-Google Tag Manager for WordPress builds a so called dataLayer variable for you.
+Google Tag Manager for WordPress (aka GTM4WP or GTM 4 WP) builds a so called dataLayer variable for you.
 Using this you can manage your tags very easily since you can fire them using rules that include

 * post/page titles